Gore-Tex: History

 Gore-Tex was co-invented by Wilbert L. Gore and Gore's son, Robert W. Gore.
-In 1969, Bob Gore stretched heated rods of polytetrafluoroethylene (PTFE) and created expanded polytetrafluoroethylene (ePTFE).
+In 1969, Robert (Bob) Gore stretched heated rods of polytetrafluoroethylene (PTFE) and created expanded polytetrafluoroethylene (ePTFE).
 His discovery of the right conditions for stretching PTFE was a happy accident, born partly of frustration.
 Instead of slowly stretching the heated material, he applied a sudden, accelerating yank.
 The solid PTFE unexpectedly stretched about 800%, forming a microporous structure that was about 70% air.
 It was introduced to the public under the trademark Gore-Tex.

 Gore promptly applied for and obtained the following patents: